Hybrid (Jimmy Marks): Fictional character biography

+Months later, Hybrid reforms his body and allies with Mystique, Rogue and Destiny against Rom, but both Rogue and Destiny came to realize that Hybrid's ultimate goal was to use super-powered females as breeding stock, and they work with Rom to defeat him.

+Hybrid reforms again in Cumberland, Kentucky, where he passes himself off as a miracle worker.
+This brings him into conflict with the New Mutants since the town was the home of one of its members, Cannonball.
+Rom finds Hybrid again, but cannot prevent him from transforming his ally Starshine back into a human.
+Once again, Hybrid is disintegrated in the end.

+Hybrid reconstitutes himself a fourth time, but his memories are affected, causing him to only remember his human identity.
+The mutant hero X-Man finds Jimmy and helps him recover his memory, accidentally recreating the evil Hybrid again.
+A part of his mind was still the innocent Jimmy however, and with his help X-Man seemingly destroys Hybrid.

-Hybrid battles the X-Men on several occasions, repeatedly being destroyed and reforming his body.
-He later appears as an apparently homeless telekinetic boy under attack by the anti-mutant Purifiers; rescued by faculty members of the Avengers Academy, Jimmy is recruited into the Academy's expanded student body.
-However, Jimmy has secretly become Hybrid once more and intends to become the king of Wraithworld.
+Jimmy Marks appears as an apparently homeless telekinetic boy under attack by the anti-mutant Purifiers; rescued by faculty members of the Avengers Academy, Jimmy is recruited into the Academy's expanded student body.
+Jimmy, however, has secretly become Hybrid once more and intends to become the king of Wraithworld.
+Hybrid finds an ally in a future version of Reptil, who has taken over his past self's body to ensure that certain events occur to maintain his future's history.
+One of these events is Hybrid "murdering half the Academy"; to facilitate this, Reptil begins to lead students and faculty to Hybrid one by one so that Hybrid may either feed off their powers or, in the case of the women, enthrall them as breeding stock.
 Together, the students and faculty of the Academy manage to banish Hybrid from Earth.

 Once again back on Earth, Hybrid is one of several unnatural beings captured by the forces of the High Evolutionary, who believes that their existence will cause humanity to be destroyed by an imminent Celestial judgment.

 Powers and abilities

 Hybrid possesses the ability to switch between human and alien form at will.
-In his alien form, he possesses incredible strength; in both forms he can use telekinesis and telepathy, including the ability to take control of other mutants' powers.
+In his alien form, he possesses enhanced strength; in both forms he can use telekinesis and telepathy, including the ability to take control of other mutants' powers.
 He can reform himself after being destroyed, although it takes time.